 Al’s addiction ruined his family life.
 He thought that recovery would fix everything, but instead his wife now resented the fact that all his time was being taken up in his bean roasting job.
 They would fight about it.
 “You don’t understand,” he said.
 “My recovery has to be the most important thing in my life and without that, I can’t be any good at anything else.”
 His wife was able to let go and walk to another room.
 She’d been through worse with Al.

 5. Coffee Maker.
 Written on my one year anniversary and published in trnsfer magazine Issue 5-on the 500th day of being sober.
+Also will appear in the upcoming Every Day There is Something About Elephants, a book of 108 flash fictions.
 In sobriety it's ok to poke fun at things, as long as you're not taking your recovery for granted.
 Here I satirized the job of coffee maker in AA and what if the coffee was so damn good, people came to the meetings just for that.